AGIXLab/NLU-Course-Project-Build-GPT2/README.md

 ## Setup instructions

 Follow `setup.sh` to properly setup a conda environment and install dependencies.
+Becareful about the working directory when you are running your scripts.

 ## Acknowledgement